isis-santos-costa/growth-marketing/README.md

 <!-- -------------------------------------------------------------------------------------------------------------------------------------->
 <!-- Intro -->
-#  Growth marketing analysis (WIP)
+#  Growth marketing analysis
 🧐 __*A/B Testing & GROWTH Analysis • 2023*__
 &nbsp;&nbsp;<img src='https://github.com/isis-santos-costa/isis-santos-costa/blob/main/img/Looker-Studio.png'   height=36 alt='Looker Studio'   valign='middle'></img>
 &nbsp;&nbsp;<img src='https://github.com/isis-santos-costa/isis-santos-costa/blob/main/img/Google-BigQuery.png' height=36 alt='Google BigQuery' valign='middle'></img>
 &nbsp;&nbsp;<img src='https://github.com/isis-santos-costa/isis-santos-costa/blob/main/img/SQL.png'             height=36 alt='SQL'             valign='middle'></img>

 This repository presents the **analysis of an A/B test**, and visually summarizes **departmental growth trends** for sales data of a hypothetical **retail store**.
 For A/B testing, revenues are compared following different marketing campaign versions sent to **a base of 110,000 customers**.
-For departmental growth analysis, **8,234 sales transactions** from two subsequent years are summarized using different **data visualization** approaches to (i) display the **department ranking** in terms of growth, year-over-year (YoY), (ii) **reveal large-scale shifts in purchasing habits** of subsets of customers, and (iii) **unveil overall trends across departments**, to be mitigated and to be boosted, **for future growth**.
+For departmental growth analysis, **8,234 sales transactions** from two years of operations are summarized using different **data visualization** approaches to (i) display the **department ranking** in terms of growth, year-over-year (YoY), (ii) **reveal large-scale shifts in purchasing habits** of subsets of customers, and (iii) **unveil overall trends across departments**, to be mitigated and to be boosted, **for future growth**.

 The detailed analysis of the A/B testing is presented below, as well as the final visualizations answering to business questions on departmental growth.
-The SQL code used in analyzing departmental growth are available in the repository directory, and the one used in the A/B analysis (v.2.5.1) is available [here](https://github.com/isis-santos-costa/growth-marketing/blob/51b0ab7d7a5aef18f99a279130488e04b6bc50f7/campaign_a_vs_b.sql) and on [BigQuery](https://console.cloud.google.com/bigquery?sq=223570122894:545353684b9a417e91434b62d2a23de2).
+The SQL codes used in analyzing departmental growth are available in the repository directory, and the one used in the A/B analysis (v.2.5.1) is available [here](https://github.com/isis-santos-costa/growth-marketing/blob/51b0ab7d7a5aef18f99a279130488e04b6bc50f7/campaign_a_vs_b.sql) and on [BigQuery](https://console.cloud.google.com/bigquery?sq=223570122894:545353684b9a417e91434b62d2a23de2).

 Notes:
 1 • For readability, code snippets along the text are collapsed by default.
 Please, click '**⏵**' to expand.
-2 • A streamlined version of the A/B query (v.3.0) was later prepared, with half of the rows and the CTEs.
-It is available [here](campaign_a_vs_b.sql) and on [BigQuery](https://console.cloud.google.com/bigquery?sq=223570122894:efedb7a9dfbc4c10a43f292f210d4ff2).
+2 • A streamlined version of the A/B query (v.3.0) was later prepared, available [here](campaign_a_vs_b.sql) and on [BigQuery](https://console.cloud.google.com/bigquery?sq=223570122894:efedb7a9dfbc4c10a43f292f210d4ff2).

 Tags: `growth`, `analytics`, `ab-testing`